david-dina/plugin-knowledge/README.md

 **"Knowledge plugin failed to initialize"**

-- Make sure you have an AI provider plugin (openai, google-genai, etc.)
+- Make sure you have an AI provider plugin (openai, google-genai, ollama, etc.)
 - Check that your AI provider has valid API keys

 **"Documents not loading automatically"**